Simplified energy landscape of the $\phi^4$ model and the phase transition

-has been solved by means of the mean-field theory.
-In this section we will follow the same way for the model (\ref{Vmf}).
-In Figs. \ref{pphi4_thermo_fig}, \ref{pphi4_TcJ_fig} the results for these two models are put in comparison.
+was solved using the mean-field theory.
+In this section we will follow the same path way for the model (\ref{Vmf}).
+In Figs. \ref{pphi4_thermo_fig} and \ref{pphi4_TcJ_fig} the results for these two models are put in comparison.

 The configurational partition function is

 where

 is the local potential.
 The order parameter, i.e. the magnetization in our case, is